Average Liposuction Cost in 2023 - Top Cities and States

 The cost of liposuction on the arm tends to range from $2,000 to $5,500, depending on the complexity of the procedure.

 Full-body liposuction covers multiple areas of the body for an overall sculpting effect.
-Your full-body liposuction price will depend on the exact areas you plan on targeting, the technique you’re using, and your overall body goals.
-However, you can plan to spend $9000 to $12,000 or more on a comprehensive liposuction procedure.
+Your full-body liposuction price will depend on the exact areas you plan on targeting, the technique you're using, and your overall body goals.
+However, you can plan to spend $15,000 or more on a comprehensive liposuction procedure.

 How Long Will Liposuction Results Last?